 Among the political prisoners housed at the fort were Burton H. Harrison, private secretary to Jefferson Davis, and Governor F.R.
 Lubbock of Texas, who was the last prisoner at the fort in 1865.

-After the Civil War, the resident population of Pea Patch Island declined dramatically, and the focus shifted from housing prisoners to improve the fort’s defensive systems.
-In the early 1870s, the barbette platforms located in the bastions of the main fort were modified to accommodate 15-inch Rodman guns.
+After the Civil War, the resident population of Pea Patch Island declined dramatically, and the focus shifted from housing prisoners to improving the fort’s defensive systems.
+In the early 1870s, the barbette platforms in the main fort’s bastions were modified to accommodate 15-inch Rodman guns.
 Concrete and earth-covered service magazines were also added.
-In 1894 a massive two-story concrete emplacement for three 12-inch guns on disappearing carriages was constructed, covering more than half of the parade ground.
-Outside the main fort, two rapid-fire gun batteries and a torpedo casemate were constructed.
+In 1894, a massive two-story concrete emplacement for three 12-inch guns on disappearing carriages was constructed, covering more than half of the parade ground.
+Two rapid-fire gun batteries and a torpedo casemate were constructed outside the main fort.
 Still, the majority of the earlier civilian and prison-related structures were either taken down or fell into disrepair.
-By the final decade of the 19th century, no more than a dozen or so frame buildings were surviving from the earlier period.
+By the final decade of the 19th century, no more than a dozen or so frame buildings from the earlier period were surviving.
 More artillery improvements were made in the 1890s for the Spanish-American War when the fort was again fully garrisoned.

 In 1903, practically all of the garrison was removed except for a token force.
 The last significant alterations to the island occurred in 1904-08 when between 3 and 12 feet of earth was spread over the island’s surface, raising its overall elevation considerably.
 In preparation for this work, nearly all the other remaining buildings on the island were raised.
 Except for two buildings saved as quarters for white and black laborers, only the fort, the new gun emplacements, the torpedo casemate, and a coal bin were allowed to remain.

-From 1908 to 1945, Fort Delaware functioned in a secondary defensive role to the nearby Fort Dupont and Fort Mott, respectively, on the Delaware and New Jersey sides of the river.
+From 1908 to 1945, Fort Delaware functioned in a secondary defensive role to the nearby Fort Dupont and Fort Mott, respectively, on the river’s Delaware and New Jersey sides.
 Throughout this period, for the most part, the fort was occupied only by a small caretaker garrison.
-During World War I, Fort Delaware was manned by the 3rd Company Coast Artillery for a brief period.
+During World War I, Fort Delaware was briefly manned by the 3rd Company Coast Artillery.
 With the beginning of World War II, new plans for the defense of the Delaware River were developed.
 Rather than focusing on the point where the river expanded into the bay as the Fort Delaware-Fort Mott-Fort Dupont line of defense had these plans called for the fortification of the mouth of the bay.
 The Fort Delaware garrison was increased in size until these new defenses were completed.
 Once finished, the large gun emplacements and sighting towers at Cape May Point, New Jersey, and Fort Miles, Cape Henlopen, Delaware, rendered Fort Delaware obsolete.

 Located in the Delaware River, just one mile from Delaware City, access to Pea Patch Island and Fort Delaware is by ferry only.
 The ticket office and ferry dock are located at 45 Clinton Street in Delaware City.